MisaRAB/InvoiceSimilarityCostChecker/README.md

    - similarity value on the layout<br/>
    - number of common recognized entities<br/>
    - similarity value on the content<br/>

    It takes 2 invoices in csv file, list of labels,and a list of NormArea.
-   An area norm is defined for each entity: it is a surface that each entity would likely appear.
    ISCC checks the contrast of the invoices in two steps: first in the structure.
    If the formats are relatively the same, then in the second step, the contents of each layout are compared.
    It is that average similarity between invoices that is being return.